 At Bankrate, we strive to help you make smarter financial decisions.
 To help readers understand how insurance affects their finances, we have licensed insurance professionals on staff who have spent a combined 47 years in the auto, home and life insurance industries.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation of .
 Our content is backed by Coverage.com, LLC, a licensed entity (NPN: 19966249).
 For more information, please see our .

 Bumping another vehicle or property such as a mailbox or a sign can happen.
-But if you drive off without leaving your information or making sure no one was hurt because you believe there was no damage, it could be considered a hit-and-run in New Jersey.
+But if a driver flees the scene without providing their information or making sure no one was hurt, it likely qualifies as a hit-and-run in New Jersey.

-New Jersey hit-and-run laws warn that leaving the scene of an accident could cost you a fine, suspended license or in more serious cases, jail time.
-Knowing the proper steps to take if you are involved in a collision or accident could save you from the consequences associated with hit-and-runs.
+New Jersey hit-and-run laws dictate that leaving the scene of an accident could mean fines, license suspension or, in more serious cases, jail time.
+Knowing the proper steps to take after an accident could minimize the consequences.

 Hit-and-runs in New Jersey

-Regardless of whether you are behind the wheel, on a bicycle or on foot, staying alert to other vehicles on the road and being aware of hit-and-run laws in the state could help prevent a dangerous or severe outcome.
+Regardless of whether you are behind the wheel, on a bicycle or on foot, staying alert and being aware of hit-and-run laws in the state could help prevent a severe outcome.

 New Jersey hit-and-run laws

 New Jersey Revised Statute Sections 39:4-129 state that drivers who strike a person or property must immediately stop.
 Those who don’t remain at the scene of the accident could be charged with a hit-and-run.
 The repercussions that follow will depend on the severity of the accident.